 West Nile Virus Vaccine Candidate HydroVax-001

-HydroVax-001 is indicated to prevent the West Nile virus.
-The vaccine candidate is tested in Phase 1 clinical trial at Duke University in Durham, N.C., one of NIAID’s Vaccine and Treatment Evaluation Units.
+HydroVax-001 is indicated to prevent the WNV but is not U.S. FDA-approved.
+The vaccine candidate is tested in a Phase 1 clinical trial at Duke University in Durham, N.C., one of NIAID’s Vaccine and Treatment Evaluation Units.

 The HydroVax-001 vaccine is currently administered intramuscularly in a two-dose series.
 No pediatric vaccine efficacy indication has been disclosed.